-Magnesium is important for hundreds of bodily processes and can have an effect on virtually every organ system within the body.
+Magnesium is important for over 300 body processes and can have an effect on virtually every organ system within the body.
 Therefore, it is important to be sure that your body gets adequate daily amounts.

 Why is the American diet so low in magnesium?
-Magnesium is virtually never added back to our soils in synthetic fertilizers, despite the fact that crops continually lower soil magnesium.
+Magnesium is rarely added back to the soils in synthetic fertilizers, despite the fact that crops continually lower soil magnesium.
 This is because magnesium is the center of the chlorophyll molecule.
-It is never added back to our foods after processing as well.
+It is not added back to our foods after processing either.

 Additionally, those eating a diet high in dairy and low in whole foods have an increased need for magnesium, as dairy typically contains a ratio of 10 parts calcium to 1 part magnesium.

 More than 70% of women do not get the minimum Recommended Daily Allowance (RDA) of magnesium from their diets.
-According to the United States Department of Agriculture, low magnesium levels in post menopausal women can lead to changes in heart rhythm, impaired glucose tolerance, and a decrease in serum cholesterol.
-For more information, see these articles: Dietary Magnesium Deficiency in Post Menopausal Women - Grand Forks Research Center and Journal of the American College of Nutrition Magnesium Deficiency Research Abstract.There are many different symptoms that can result from a magnesium deficiency depending upon each bodily system that is being affected; this may include more than one.
-For example:
+According to the United States Department of Agriculture, low magnesium levels in postmenopausal women can lead to changes in heart rhythm, impaired glucose tolerance, and a decrease in serum cholesterol.
+For more information, see: Dietary Magnesium Deficiency in Postmenopausal Women - Grand Forks Research Center.

 Both men and women can be subject to a magnesium deficiency which can lead to many different conditions, including:

 Since the typical American diet usually lacks this important mineral, women and men can benefit from taking supplemental magnesium.
 According to a UC Berkeley Wellness Letter, magnesium has been shown to help maintain: